achaudhry12/Marvel-Comic-App-GA-SEI/README.md

 #### MVP

 - Create homepage with routes to each perspective field
-- Get superhero data from the Marvel API and render to the page
 - Use CSS Grid to format the superhero data into organized cards
 - Use an interactive menu to add characters on a custom team using an Airtable
 - Use a form to add new superheros to an Airtable